-With website plugin you can integrate external content to your digital signage.
+With Website Plugin you can add external web content to your Play Digital Signage slides.

 - Pre-load website – Player will start loading the plugin 15 seconds before it will be displayed, so when the slide is displayed, the website has already loaded and is ready to display.
 If the website you want to display has some load animation or video set to autoplay, you can disable this option so that the animation does not run while plugin is pre-loading.